joselluis7/ip-convertor/README.md

 # IP-CONVERTOR
-A small app to calculate subnets, and convert ip addresses built with flask.
+A small app to calculate subnets, and convert ip addresses built in flask.

 [See it in action](https://ipconvertor.com)